• Skip to primary navigation

 Blue ribbon divider used for visual effect

-Beef and broccoli is a popular dish we all love in every Chinese restaurant.
-But it is super easy to make at home with these simple step-by-step photo instructions.
+Beef and broccoli is a popular dish we all love in every Chinese restaurant, with its melt-in-your-mouth tender beef with vegetables simmered in a flavorful sauce.

-• Trim 1 to 1 ½ pound sirloin or other roast and slice across the grain.
+Trim 1 to 1 ยฝ pound beef chuck roast or sirloin.
+Slice into โ…› inch slices across the grain.

 Beef

-The beef needs to have some marbling but is otherwise reasonably lean.
+• The beef needs to have some marbling but is otherwise reasonably lean.
 Sirloin steak, chuck roast, or flank steak are good choices.
-Stew meat can be used if smaller cubes and will not be needed to be sliced.
+Stew meat can be used in smaller cubes and will not need to be sliced.

 Broccoli